 Q: What can we expect to receive from Foundation Center as a network partner?

-For an annual fee of under $2000, network partners gain access to Foundation Center's suite of products, including three database subscriptions and exclusive Foundation Center training materials (an overall retail value of over $10,000).
+Network partners gain access to Foundation Center's suite of products, including three database subscriptions and exclusive Foundation Center training materials.

 In addition to the Center's premiere products and training materials, network partners benefit from free in-person and online training opportunities and conferences as well as a wider network of like-minded partners who are working in the field of nonprofit and fundraising information services.